Current Parish News

 Parish Council Meeting

-The next Parish Council meeting will be held at the Village Institute at 7.30pm on Monday 20th May 2024.
+The next Parish Council meeting will be held at the Village Institute at 7.30pm on Tuesday 6th May 2025.
 This will be the Annual Meeting of the Parish Council.
-The first item on the Agenda will be the election of Chairman for 2024/25.
+The first item on the Agenda will be the election of Chairman for 2025/26.
 Members of the public are always welcome to attend.

 Annual Residents’ Meeting